-Service Specifications (Specify a service title for the HCBS listed in Attachment 4.19-B that the State plans to cover):

-Service Title: Homemaker

-Services consisting of general household activities (meal preparation and routine household care) provided by a trained homemaker, when the individual regularly responsible for these activities is temporarily absent or unable to manage the home and care for him or herself or others in the home.
+Service Specifications (Specify a service title for the HCBS listed in Attachment 4.19-B that the State plans to cover): Ser vice Title: Homemaker Ser vice Definit cion (Scope): Services consisting of general household activities (meal preparation and routine household care) provided by a trained homemaker, when the individual regularly responsible for these activities is temporarily absent or unable to manage the home and care for him or herself or others in the home.
 Homemaker services will supplement and not supplant services available through the approved Medicaid State plan or the EPSDT benefit.

-Additional needs-based criteria for receiving the service, if applicable (specify):

-Specify limits (if any) on the amount, duration, or scope of this service for (chose each that applies):

-☑ Categorically needy (specify limits):
+Ado litional nee ds-based criteria for receiving the service, if applicable (specify): Specify limits (if any) on the amount, duration, or scope of this service for (chose each that applies): Ø ☑ Categorically needy (specify limits): ' ' omemaker services will be a continuation of services beyond the amount, duration and he Personal Care Services Program State Plan benefit.